Albluca/rRoma/README.md

 ### Performing ROMA

-To reduce potential problmes we will remove genes with a duplicated name
+To reduce potential problems we will remove genes with a duplicated name

 ```r